 Prevent continual acid erosion of sports drinks

 One of the main ways you can harm your teeth is by continually reintroducing sugar and acid into mouth.
 For example, if you take a sports drink with you on a road trip and continually sip on the beverage over a period of hours, you are prolonging acid and sugar exposure.
 This means that sugar and acid formation is constantly attacking your tooth enamel, causing your teeth to become weak for a long period of time.
-If you are going to have a soft drink or sports beverage, drink it quickly then put it down.
+If you are going to have a soft drink or somewhat dangerous sports beverage, drink it quickly then put it down.
 You can also drink water in between sips to help wash away the sugar and acid that harms your teeth.

 Avoid Cavities and Other Dental Problems with a Healthy Diet

 No one wants to be diagnosed with a dental cavity or other oral health problem.
 Yet many people never realize the way their dietary choices can impact their teeth and gums, either for better or for worse.
 A well-balanced diet provides your entire body with the nutrients that are needed to maintain oral health.

 Drinks in particular, can be troublesome for teeth, because many people drink sweetened and acidic drinks throughout the day, not just at mealtime.
 The longer your teeth are exposed to sugars and highly acidic materials, the more likely acidic erosion is going to occur.

 Actually one of the best things you can do to protect your oral health, is to drink more water.
 Water helps you produce saliva, which is a natural plaque fighter.
 Plus, the more water you are drinking, the less likely you are to reach for sodas, sports drinks, juices and other beverages that could actually be causing damage to your teeth’s enamel!